PopicLab/insilicoSV/docs/use_cases.md

 In this example, the three insertions will be placed randomly regardless of the blacklist regions as the blacklist_region_type is not specified.

-If blacklist entries are provided in VCF format, only the following parts of the record are used for the blacklist: CHROM, POS and the INFO fields END, SVLEN, TARGET and TARGET_CHROM.o
+If blacklist entries are provided in VCF format, only the following parts of the record are used for the blacklist:
+CHROM, POS and the END INFO field.

 ### Example 4b - Specifying a minimum inter-variant distance
 Variant placement can also be constrained by enforcing that there be a minimum inter-variant distance between any two